From the time we’re very young, the “happily ever after” fantasy is drilled into our minds as the gold standard of love.

 Poverty was rampant, most didn’t live beyond the age of 40, and social hierarchies dictated all aspects of life.
 As New York Times best-selling author Katherine Woodward Thomas puts it, “if you were born poor then you would most certainly die poor.”

 Italy’s monarchical system at the time didn’t allow anyone born outside of the royal family to rise out of poverty, and people desperately wanted a way out.

 So the concept of “happily ever after” served as an escapist fantasy for those who were struggling to survive and dreamed of a higher quality of life.

 Now, is that romantic or what?

-Sure, you may find love that lasts a lifetime, but that doesn’t make any lost love less valuable.
+Sure, you may find love that lasts forever, but that doesn’t make any lost love less valuable.

 So there’s no shame in starting over.

 Is Every Love Story Meant to Last?